The Doctor of Education Program is for Educators in Every Sector

 Classes are scheduled every other Saturday in the Fall and Spring from 8:00 AM to 5:00 PM.
-In the Summer, classes are 8:00 AM to 5:00 PM every Saturday for the 7-week B term.
+In the Summer, classes are 8:00 AM to 5:00 PM over seven Saturdays for during the 12-week C term.

 Students are considered to be full-time when taking 8 credits a semester at the doctoral level.

 When does the cohort start?